 Next: Crimes committed by this player involve animals.

 Michael Vick, a former quarterback, is convicted of funding, promoting, and facilitating a dogfighting ring.
 “Dogs that did not perform up to expectations were killed by electrocution, hanging, drowning and other violent means by the dog-fighting ring,” according to ESPN.
 For his actions, Vick receives a 23-month prison sentence.
 The NFL suspends Vick without pay and he subsequently loses endorsement deals.

-Kenny Britt, a wide receiver for the Tennessee Titans, is arrested on three charges after a car chase, according to Fox Sports.
-Britt’s clocked “driving his blue Porsche at 71 mph in a 50 mph zone.”
-Charges are reduced to a misdemeanor and a fine.
-The next day Britt resists arrest at a car wash after officers in plain clothes smell marijuana in his car, according to CBS News.
+Police clock Kenny Britt, a wide receiver for the Tennessee Titans, “driving his blue Porsche at 71 mph in a 50 mph zone,” according to Fox Sports.
+After a car chase they arrest him on three charges.
+However, Britt’s charges are reduced to a misdemeanor and a fine.
+The next day the NFL wide receiver resists arrest at a car wash after officers in plain clothes smell marijuana in his car, according to CBS News.

 Two-time Super Bowl champion, Lawrence Taylor, is charged “with statutory rape involving an incident with a 16-year-old call girl,” according to the Bleacher Report.
 The girl denies being a prostitute.
 Taylor pleads guilty to sexual misconduct, CNN said.
 He receives six years probation.

 Next: A year’s suspension follows a DUI resulting in a death.